Efficient Learning of a Linear Dynamical System with Stability Guarantees

 is stable and satisfies $\|\mathcal{P}(\theta')-\theta^{\star}_{\delta}\|_2 \leq O(\delta^{p})$. \end{enumerate} \end{theorem}

 The asymptotic consistency \eqref{item:i:thm} formalizes the intuitive requirement that more data is preferable to less data.
 We emphasize that the reverse $I$-projection does not introduce unnecessary bias because $\mathcal{P}(\theta')=\theta'$ if $\theta'$ is already stable.
-The finite sample guarantees~\eqref{item:ii:thm} stipulate that the projected least squares estimator $\mathcal{P}(\widehat{\theta}_T)$ is guaranteed to be close to the (unknown) true stable matrix $\theta$ with high probability~$1-\beta$.
+The finite sample guarantee~\eqref{item:ii:thm} stipulates that the projected least squares estimator $\mathcal{P}(\widehat{\theta}_T)$ is guaranteed to be close to the (unknown) true stable matrix $\theta$ with high probability~$1-\beta$.
 Note that if the observed state trajectory $\{\widehat{x}_t\}_{t=0}^T$ is generated under $\mathbb{P}_\theta$, then the inverse matrix appearing in~\eqref{eq:LS:MDP} exists $\mathbb{P}_\theta$-almost surely for any sample size $T\ge n$ thanks to Assumption~\ref{ass:linear:sys}\,\eqref{ass:lin:sys:exogeneous:noise}.
 The efficient computability property~\eqref{item:iii:thm}, finally, shows that computing the reverse $I$-projection to within high accuracy is no harder than solving a standard LQR problem.
 The function~$\mathsf{dlqr}$ is readily available as a standard routine in software packages such as MATLAB or Julia.
-We also emphasize that setting $Q=I_n$ works well in practice, that is, no tuning is required to compute~$\mathcal P(\theta')$.
-Recall from Section~\ref{sec:contributions} that the reverse $I$-projection exhibits optimism in the face of uncertainty, a decision-making paradigm that is used with great success in various reinforcement learning applications~\autocite{ref:lattimore-2020}.
+We also emphasize that setting $Q=I_n$ works well in practice, that is, no tuning is required to compute~$\mathcal P(\theta')$. { However, tuning~$Q$ can nevertheless improve the conditioning of the optimization problem and speed up the computation of~$\mathcal P(\theta')$.
+Guidelines on choosing~$Q$ and the results of extensive numerical experiments are reported in~\cite{ref:revI2022}.} Recall from Section~\ref{sec:contributions} that the reverse $I$-projection exhibits optimism in the face of uncertainty, a decision-making paradigm that is used with great success in various reinforcement learning applications~\autocite{ref:lattimore-2020}.
 In general, however, optimism in the face of uncertainty leads to computational intractability~\autocite{ref:Campi_98}.
 Thus, the tractability result of Theorem~\ref{thm:eff:stable:identification:alternative}~\eqref{item:iii:thm} is a perhaps unexpected exception to this rule; see Proposition~\ref{prop:numerical:comp} below for further details.

-In the remainder of the paper we will prove Theorem~\ref{thm:eff:stable:identification:alternative}.
-The proofs of auxiliary results are relegated to the appendix (the supplementary material).
+In the remainder we will prove Theorem~\ref{thm:eff:stable:identification:alternative}.
+The proofs of auxiliary results are relegated to Section~\ref{sec:appendix} in the appendix.